 In order to avoid pitfalls while choosing the best advertisement channels for your recruitment process, we recommend answering the following questions:

 To choose the most adequate recruitment strategy requires expertise and knowledge of your niche audience(s).
-Feel free to contact the INOMICS team for a free consultancy session to design the best recruitment strategy for your institution.
+Feel free to contact the 11 Academia Networks team for a free consultancy session to design the best recruitment strategy for your institution.

-To support the recruitment activities of institutions in disciplines other than economics, business and finance, we have created targeted niche platforms for people in the fields of engineering, computer science and digital economy, all grouped under the new Academia Networks Group brand.
 Our mission is to help institutions reach the right target audience, through any and all appropriate channels.
-By cooperating with the Academia Networks Group, you can be confident that our niche platforms offer you an effective and innovative way to recruit students and staff, and to increase the reputation of your institution worldwide.
+By cooperating with 11 Academia Networks, you can be confident that our niche platforms offer you an effective and innovative way to recruit students and staff, and to increase the reputation of your institution worldwide.